Sadaqah al-fitr (Fitrana) for Muslims in Britain

 What is the primary factor in some communities having a Fitrana which is much higher than yours?

 In addition to the difference highlighted above, Ulama have also differed upon the weight of ½ Saa.
 The estimates of Ulama range from 1.106 KG to 2.32 KG.
 It is possible that Ulama in other communities have opted for a higher value.
+It is also possible that the local prices are different compared to the snapshot field research conducted by us.

 Why do Ulama differ in interpreting the weight of ½ Saa or 1 Saa?